 BW: When you're in a writing jam, is there a particular author you look to for inspiration?
 One that makes you ask, "What would ‘insert author's name here’ do?"

 AG: Many authors are inspirational to me.
-On the fantasy front, there are Tolkien, and15808767 McKillip, and LeGuinn, and Jordan, and Goodkind.
+On the fantasy front, there are Tolkien, and McKillip, and LeGuinn, and Jordan, and Goodkind.
 On the romance front, I like Nora Roberts/JD Robb, KM Moning, Kate MacAlister, and Nalini Singh.
 I suppose I’ve been fortunate that I haven’t gotten into too many writing jams.
 My muse is extraordinarily helpful.
 She catches my plot glitches and tells me what will happen next.
 From my psychology background, I understand my muse is part of my unconscious mind.
 Just like with dream analysis, I have to be open enough to the buried parts of myself to listen to her.
 Someone, I think it was Terry Brooks, once said something like, “In this business, if you tell your muse to go away, she may never come back.”

 BW: For you personally, not your characters, between a vampire love interest and a werewolf love interest which do you prefer?
 (What team are you on?
 Team Vampire or Team Werewolf.)